mosaicml/composer/composer/algorithms/colout/README.md

 ## Suggested Hyperparameters

-We found that setting `p_row = 0.15` and `p_col = 0.15` strike a good balance between improving training throughput and limiting the negative impact on model accuracy. setting `batch = True` also yields slightly lower accuracy, but we found that - in contexts that were CPU-bottlenecked - this reduction was offset by a large increase in throughput (~11% for ResNet-50 on ImageNet) because ColOut is only called once per batch and its operations are offloaded onto the GPU.
+We found that setting `p_row = 0.15` and `p_col = 0.15` strike a good balance between improving training throughput and limiting the negative impact on model accuracy.
+Setting `batch = True` also yields slightly lower accuracy, but we found that - in contexts that were CPU-bottlenecked - this reduction was offset by a large increase in throughput (~11% for ResNet-50 on ImageNet) because ColOut is only called once per batch and its operations are offloaded onto the GPU.

 ## Technical Details